tomsWebConsulting/twcsl/Page/Store/Detail/Store Page Detail Add to Cart Button Text Change/README.md

 ### Synopsis

-Change the text of the add to cart button.
+Change the add, adding, added, and added post status text of the add to cart button.

 ### Version

-  * 0.4.0
+  * 0.5.0

 #### SS Versions